aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/shapebase/bounds/_index.md

 Ignores aspect ratio lock upon setting.

-For a top-level shape, the value is in points and relative to the shape anchor.For shapes in a group, the value is in the coordinate space and units of the parent group.
+For a top-level shape, the value is in points and relative to the shape anchor.

+For shapes in a group, the value is in the coordinate space and units of the parent group.

 ### Examples